 We’re living in dark times, and just about everyone can give you his version of evidence that civilization is on the brink of collapse.
 For some, it’s Donald Trump.
 For others, ISIS.
 Choose your preferred harbinger of the End Times.

-For me, the person who’s earned my deepest contempt and is the clearest evidence that we’ve reached an absolute nadir and collapse of American principles in politics and culture is the presidential candidacy of Senator Bernie Sanders of Vermont.
+For me, there is one person who’s proven that we’ve reached an absolute nadir and earned my deepest contempt.
+The one man who provides the clearest evidence of a total collapse of American principles in politics and culture is the presidential candidacy of Senator Bernie Sanders of Vermont.

 Sanders’ platform is not even remotely new or innovative, and if anything, is comprised merely of more expansive and bloated versions of pet projects that have been incubating within the Left for decades.
 What’s actually new about the Sanders phenomenon is that he’s packaged them into a unified political agenda and is presenting them on a national stage as ideas which belong in the Democratic Party platform.
 This is especially interesting and noteworthy given that Sanders has spent his entire political career in DC officially as a self-described Independent, but as a “democratic socialist” in public.